Mistygraph/EditAcademy3D/README.md

 EditAcademy3D
 =============
+This is a CG programming platform server as two goal.
+1. Developers are learning advanced math throught computer graphic
-This is a cg programming platform which developer is able to focus on the algorithm without worry about setting.
+2. Developers are able to focus on the algorithm without too worry about setting.

 Reference
 =========